-- Cultural and personality differences between peers, which lead to conflicts in relationships.
+- Cultural and personality differences between peers, which leads to conflicts in relationships.

 - Power struggles create a very competitive environment because the goals set are so aggressive that everyone wants to reach the top at the expense of others.

-- Difficulties in internal communication between employees, which gives rise to rumors and lack of information.
+- Difficulties in internal communication between employees, which give rise to rumors and lack of information.

 - Lack of harmony between personal and corporate values.
 Thus, you don’t feel comfortable in the working climate that is breathed in the company.